shrutijaiswal2905/Dynamic-Sales-Insights-Dashboard-using-Power-BI/README.md

 ✅ Adds a **clean, demonstrable project** to your GitHub and resume portfolio.

 ---

----

 ## 🤝 Connect

-If you found this project insightful, feel free to connect with me on [LinkedIn](YOUR_LINKEDIN_LINK) for collaborations, discussions, or project ideas.
+If you found this project insightful, feel free to connect with me for collaborations, discussions, or project ideas.